Sergio-E-Zanotto/language_complexity_populism/README.md

-# Language Complexity in Populism
+# Language Complexity in Populist Rhetoric

 This repository contains the code and data for the paper:

-**Linguistic profiling of political texts: Language complexity in populist rhetoric**
+**Language complexity in populist rhetoric**

 ## Description